 Boiling cook method

-- Add the rutabaga squares to a stock pot and add enough water to cover.
+- Add the rutabaga cubes to a stock pot and add enough water to cover.
 Add a pinch of salt.

 - Bring to a boil and boil for about 20 minutes, or until fork tender.
 Drain.